WCW Saturday Night: Black Saturday (1984–1985)

 In 1984, WWF owner Vince McMahon, hoping to expand the national reach of his Stamford, Connecticut-based company, bought a majority stake in the Georgia territory, and its WTBS time slot, for $750,000.
-On July 14 of that year, viewers tuned into World Championship Wrestling expecting to see Gordon Solie and the stars of GCW, only to witness McMahon introducing WWF programming instead, an event now known in professional wrestling lore as Black Saturday.
+On July 14 of that year, viewers tuned into World Championship Wrestling expecting to see Gordon Solie and the usual studio matches featuring GCW stars, only to witness McMahon introducing pre-recorded WWF bouts instead, an event now known in professional wrestling lore as Black Saturday.
 Freddie Miller, an announcer, was the only member of the original Georgia Championship Wrestling on-air cast who did not either quit in protest or get replaced by McMahon.

 McMahon had underestimated two major factors, however.
 The first was the difference in tastes between wrestling fans from different regions of the United States.
 GCW matches featured an emphasis on in-ring action with longer and more athletic matches.
 The WWF, however, was more soap opera-like in character, with cartoonish characters and storylines, and also tended to feature short squash matches in which one wrestler dominated the other.
 GCW's core audience thus did not receive the WWF product now shown on WTBS well.

 Secondly, McMahon had promised Ted Turner that he would produce original programming for the time slot at the WTBS studios in Atlanta.
-Instead, WWF World Championship Wrestling was mainly used as a recap show, featuring matches which had previously aired on the WWF's main television programs such as WWF Championship Wrestling and WWF All-Star Wrestling, which were originally produced in the Northeast.
+Instead, WWF World Championship Wrestling was mainly used as a recap show, featuring matches which had previously aired on the WWF's main syndicated programs such as Championship Wrestling and All-Star Wrestling, which were originally produced in the Northeast.
 Eventually, the WWF did have in-studio squash matches on the show on an infrequent basis.
 During this time, the show was co-hosted by Freddie Miller and Gorilla Monsoon, with Monsoon serving as the play-by-play announcer and Miller serving as the ring announcer.
 This did not stem the tide of negative viewer reaction to the WWF show, however.
 Angry viewers deluged WTBS with over a thousand complaints, demanding to know where GCW had gone.

 Turner, angry both at the declining ratings and at McMahon's reneging on his promise of original programming for the WTBS time slot, made two moves to correct the problem.
 Firstly, he offered Ole Anderson, who had refused to sell his minority interest in GCW to McMahon and instead formed a successor promotion known as Championship Wrestling from Georgia (CWG), a 7:00 a.m. time slot on Saturday mornings.
 He then gave Bill Watts, the owner of Mid-South Wrestling, a one-hour time slot on Sundays.
 These moves upset McMahon, who had assumed that the WWF would be the sole provider of professional wrestling content on WTBS with his purchase of GCW.
 Turner disagreed, citing McMahon's aforementioned breaking of his promise to provide original WWF programming for the WTBS time slot.